 name: postgres-pv-storage

 Here, we glued all of the configurations that we defined earlier with the Kubernetes secret config and the persistent volume mounts.
-We used the apiVersion: apps/v1 deployment config, which requires us to specify quite a few lines, such as selector and metadata fields.
+We used the apiVersion: apps/v1 deployment config, which requires us to specify quite a few lines, such as the selector and metadata fields.
 Then, we added details of the container image and the image pull policy.
 This is all necessary to ensure that we have the right volume and secrets used for that container.

 ❯ kubectl apply -f postgres-deployment.yml